po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

     console.log(add(1, 2, 3, 4, 5)) // => 3
     ```

   * Explain to the class that it is possible to call a function with any number of arguments, but only the first two will be counted.

-  * Let's examine this function using the `rest` operator:
+  * Let's examine this function using the `rest` operator, as follows:

     ```js
     function add(...nums) {